alexjpaz/alexjpaz.github.com/_posts/2020-03-15-developing-a-github-jekyll-site-locally-using-docker.md

 ### Other goodies

+*NOTE* It turns own that jekyll has it's own live reload flag.
+Simply adding `-l` to the command watches the files and reloads the page!

 Typically with web frameworks such as `webpack` and command-line tools like `entr` there is the concept of "live reloading" or reloading the application when there is changes made to a project.

 Doing a quick search I landed on `livejs` and including this in my layouts for jekyll